 The Abomination of Desolation

 It has been believed by many, and generally taught, that the abomination of desolation is the infamous Antichrist.
 It is said that he will make a covenant of peace which he will break after 3 ½ years.
 The present political and economic situations have set such a stage that some have come to believe our new president is the Antichrist; if so, he would supposedly be the fulfillment of Daniel 11 & 12, Matthew 24 and Luke 21.
-Many have become very concerned over all this, and a foreboding fear has gripped their trembling hearts.
-They feel that all might be lost, including their freedom.
+Many have become very concerned over all this, and a foreboding fear has gripped their hearts.
+Some believe that the newly elected president, Barack Obama, might be that abomination.
+More than a few feel that all might be lost, including their freedom.
 People are stockpiling food, money, guns, and ammunition.
 People are saying that the greatest depression this nation has ever known is on the horizon.
-To the contrary, as mentioned in our previous article, it is also believed by some, especially the younger generation, that our new president is the answer to all their fears, that all will be well, or become well, under his watch.
-This brilliant black man is looked upon as their savior and will save the day.
-However, I have grave doubts.
-I do not see such redemption as a part of God’s curriculum.
+And then there are others that believe he is the answer to all their fears, that all will be well, or become well, under his watch.
+He is looked upon as their savior, that he will save the day.
+However, although God set him in this position, I do not see this as a part of His curriculum.

 So what is there to fear, brethren?
 Even if this young man is a cunning serpent and brings the U.S. to her knees, along with the world, as many believe will happen — the most High, the Lord rules in all the kingdoms of the world.
 It may be true that God’s plan is to use a chastening rod called Barrack Hussein Obama with the help of the 535 members of the House and Senate, the 9 Supreme Court justices, the 42,000 or so special-interest lobbyists, not to mention the banking system along with the feds.
 Even if this is so, can we not say, Praise God; for can we not also see that this could very well be a part of what will set the stage for the Apocalypse of Jesus Christ and His many-membered body?